tlieva/telecom-network-analysis-project/README.md

 # Telecom Network Analysis Capstone Project

-Repository for self-directed capstone project in support of data-driven business decision.
+Repository for self-directed academic capstone project in support of data-driven business decision.
 Project was completed in collaboration with a telecommunication provider in analyzing network telemetry data in improving service recommendations.

 Output of the project was structured as a series of reports and final presentation to the faculty and client through various stages of engagement with the client.